Kinnikuman: Television series

+Ultimate Muscle

 On January 9, 2002, Kinnikuman: Second Generation premiered; the 51-episode series aired until December 25 of that year, and was released on 12 DVDs from September 21, 2002, to August 8, 2003.
-Licensed by 4Kids Entertainment as Ultimate Muscle: The Kinnikuman Legacy, it was broadcast on Fox Box in the United States.
-In 2003 a 13-episode sequel primarily focused on non-Japanese audiences was announced; it aired on Fox Box in North America, and from April 7 to June 30, 2004, in Japan.
+Licensed by 4Kids Entertainment as Ultimate Muscle: The Kinnikuman Legacy, it was broadcast on FoxBox in the United States.
+In 2003 a 13-episode sequel primarily focused on non-Japanese audiences was announced; it aired on FoxBox in North America, and from April 7 to June 30, 2004, in Japan.
 Another 13-episode spin-off, Kinnikuman Second Generation: Ultimate Muscle 2, was broadcast from January 4 to March 29, 2006, in Japan.
 All three series were directed by Toshiaki Komura, produced by Toei Animation and broadcast in Japan by TV Tokyo.
 The two spin-off series were released as two-DVD box sets on February 24 and June 23, 2006.
-In October 2022, Discotek Media announced that they had licensed Ultimate Muscle and will release the 77 episodes on Blu-ray Disc in early 2023.
+In October 2022, Discotek Media announced that they had licensed Ultimate Muscle and they released the 77 episodes on Blu-ray Disc on May 30, 2023.

-A new anime celebrating the 40th anniversary of the original anime television series was announced on March 16, 2023.
+Kinnikuman: Perfect Origin Arc

+A new anime celebrating the 40th anniversary of the original anime television series was announced in March 2023.
+It was later confirmed to be a television series, titled Kinnikuman Perfect Origin Arc (キン肉マン 完璧超人始祖編, Kinnikuman Kanpeki Chōjin Shiso-hen), based on the 2011 revival manga's arc of the same name, produced by Production I.G and directed by Akira Sato, with Makoto Fukami in charge of series composition, Hirotaka Marufuji designing the characters and Yasuharu Takanashi composing the music.
+It aired from July 7 to September 22, 2024, on CBC and TBS' brand new Agaru Anime programming block, with Netflix licensing it for streaming worldwide weekly starting on July 8 of the same year.
+After the final episode of the first season, a second season was announced, and it aired on the same programming block from January 12 to March 30, 2025.
+In August 2025, a third season was announced.